eugnsp/surface_arpes/README.md

 The results are exported into Matlab/Octave MAT-files and Gnuplot binary matrix files.

 GCC 8.3 was used to compile the code.
-Clang doesn't work due to an `auto` non-type template parameter deduction [bug](https://stackoverflow.com/questions/56125811/auto-non-type-template-parameter-ambiguous-partial-specializations-in-clang).
-It can easily be overcome, if need be.
+Clang 7.0 also works.

 ## Results